+The binary complexes of some transition metal(II) ions with Mesalamine were studied using potentiometric pH titrations.
 Potentiometric titration is accepted as a powerful and simple electroanalytical technique for determination of stability constants.
-The binary complexes of some transition metal (III) ions with Mesalamine were studied using potentiometric titrations.
-In the present work, the interactions of transition metal ions Sm(III) and Gd(III) with Mesalamine has been investigated in double distilled water mixture at 0.2 M ionic strength at temp 25 °C + 1.00C by potentiometrically.
+In the present work, the interactions of transition metal ions Ca(II) and Ba(II) with Mesalamine has been investigated in double distilled water mixture at 0.2 M ionic strength at temp 30 °C + 1.00C by potentiometrically.
 Proton ligand (pK) and metal-ligand (logK) stability constant were determined by using Calvin Bjerrum titration technique as modified by Irving & Rossoti.